SelimBF/Kubernetes-infrasturcture/README.md

 - 03x Kubernetes Worker nodes sous _CentOS 8_

-# Automatic joining of workers in the cluster
+# Automatic joining workers in the cluster
 ** NFS ** server present on the _Master_, the junction token will be directly accessible at worker level therefore at the end of the deployment your cluster will be operational with the worker _ready_